 Best known as “The Swamp” and home to the University of Florida Gators, the city of Gainesville stretches across I-75 and North Florida, with only Paynes Prairie to keep it spreading south.
 And though it’s easy to lose yourself in the university life and suburban sprawl, there are a surprising number of parks and recreational areas, and of course swamps to remind you that you are indeed in “the swamp.”

 Summer is here and the beach is calling.
-Weary of too many sunburns and bucketloads of sand?
-Plan the perfect family beach day with these useful tips from a former island girl.
+Weary of too many sunburns and bucket loads of sand?
+Plan the perfect family beach day with these useful tips from this mom and former island girl.

 Disney gives Floridians some incredible and cool discounts but if moving to Florida is NOT an option for you, and summer is the only time you can escape with the kids, consider these handy tips on how to circumvent the crowds and make the most of your Walt Disney World stay.